 Essential oils are highly fragrant and depending on the source, can be used for the following:

 - Flavoring foods

-- Aromatherapy treatments for a variety of health benefits such as relaxation and pain relief
+- Aromatherapy treatments for a variety of health benefits

-- Limonene, which is also in lemons
+- Limonene, which is often found in citrus

 - Myrcene, which is present in hops